Accenture says IT investments are bearing fruit

 Cloud security and internet of things (IoT) technologies tied for top areas of IT investment among leaders, followed closed by hybrid cloud (68%) and AI and machine learning (59%), according to the survey.
 Nearly two-thirds (65%) of leaders have also prioritized flexible work arrangements using digital technologies, the survey found.

-But while Accenture identified many of the same leaders in the two reports, in this report the consulting firm also identified 18% of the organizations it surveyed as “Leapfroggers,” defined as companies whose aggressive investments in digital transformation initiatives are having a significant impact on revenues.
+But while Accenture identified many of the same leaders in the two reports, in today’s report the consulting firm also identified 18% of the organizations it surveyed as “leapfroggers,” defined as companies whose aggressive investments in digital transformation initiatives are having a significant impact on revenues.

-The existence of a leapfrogger category proves it’s not too late for laggards to make strategic investments in IT that will enable them to compete more effectively, said Ramnath Venkataraman, global lead for Integrated Global Services at Accenture Technology.
+The existence of a leapfrogger category proves it’s not too late for laggards to make strategic IT investments that will enable them to compete more effectively, Accenture Integrated Global Services lead Ramnath Venkataraman told VentureBeat.

 “It’s become a matter of survival,” he said.
 “It’s not an option.”